mmmosca/VoronoiLatticeDistances/README.md

 - -threads		[integer t (default t=1)]	Rotation samples are divided among t threads

 ## Example of Voronoi Domains
 There are following the Voronoi domains of 5 real crystal lattices from the T2 dataset used in our experiments: T2-epsilon, T2-delta, T2-beta, T2-gamma and T2-alpha.
+Plus, the voronoi domains of the standard cubic, body-centred cubic and face-centred cubic lattices.

 <p float="left">
   <img src="images/epsilon.JPG" width="200" />